zubinchopra/portaldocs/portal-sdk/generated/portalfx-create.md

 }

 ```

+<a name="building-custom-create-forms-arm-dropdown-options-hide-note-on-hide"></a>
+##### Note on Hide
+It's recommended to use the `disable` option so you can provide scenario-specific detail as to why a given dropdown value is disabled, and customers will be able to see that their specific desired value is not available.
+Disabling is preferable to hiding, as users often react negatively when they cannot visually locate their expected dropdown value.
+In extreme cases, this can trigger incidents with your Blade.

 <a name="building-custom-create-forms-arm-dropdown-options-group"></a>
 #### Group
 This is a way for you to group values in the dropdown.
 The group callback will take a value from the dropdown and return a display string for which group the value should be in.
 If no display string or an empty string is provided, then the value will default to the top level of the group dropdown.

-A sort method has also been provided if you want to sort groups.
-It is a comparator function which takes two strings, the display strings of the groups you provide, and returns a number for the comparison.
+If you want to sort the groups (not the values within the group), you can supply the 'sort' option, which should be a conventional comparator function that determines the sort order by returning a number greater or less than zero.
 It defaults to alphabetical sorting.

 ```typescript